 While most exhibitors opt for bright lighting, it can often be too bright and strain the eyes.
 However, a rather dimly lit booth won’t attract any attention.
 So, the idea is to use softer tones of the same bright lighting so that the attendees don’t temporarily lose their eyesight looking at your products.

 - Writing the Exhibition Script Based on Booth

 Now that you created a zen setting and the attendees are looking forward to the next thing, the last thing you want is for your convention booth staff to say the wrong thing and jarringly shift the attendees’ focus.

 When creating such an elevated experience for the attendees, every aspect of the modular exhibition systems needs to be similar.
 Similarly, the loose script you make for the staff to use when talking to the attendees must be similar to the concept.

 Start by asking a simple question that doesn’t require them to think too much but enough to get them hooked.
 You can then use the setting to offshoot into the brand and product details.

 We hope this article will help you create a welcoming atmosphere in your show booth for the attendees.

 So, rather than focusing on getting the best of each exhibition booth design element, stick to creating a concept for your convention booth displays and choose the right elements to enhance them.
-If you need help planning and executing creative exhibition stands for your next trade show, get in touch with us.
+If you need help planning and executing creative exhibition stands for your next expo, get in touch with us.